Search

 New BYD Seal 06 EV's front view highlights larger headlamps and side airflow slots.
 Credit: MIIT

-Compared with the existing Seal 06 EV, the updated filing shows several confirmed changes.
-The vehicle is 150 mm longer and 10 mm wider while retaining the same 2,820 mm wheelbase.
-Exterior updates include larger headlamps, a minimised front grille with side airflow channels, and a full-width rear taillight with a cleaner trunk design.
+Compared with the existing Seal 06 EV, the updated version is 150 mm longer and 10 mm wider while keeping the same 2,820 mm wheelbase.
+Exterior changes include larger headlamps, a minimised front grille with side airflow channels, and a full-width rear taillight with a cleaner trunk design.

-The high-power motor output increases from 160 kW to 240 kW, raising the top speed from 180 km/h to 190 km/h, while the lower-output variant rises to 120 kW.
-Lithium‑iron‑phosphate battery chemistry remains unchanged, and the filing does not confirm changes to interior layout, battery capacity, or range.
+The high-power motor increases from 160 kW to 240 kW, raising the top speed from 180 km/h to 190 km/h.
+The lower-output variant now produces 120 kW.
+Lithium‑iron‑phosphate battery chemistry remains unchanged.
+The filing does not confirm whether the interior layout, battery capacity, or range have been modified.

 BYD